runemadsen/Cakemix/README.md

 A GET request to `www.itpcakemix.com/project/cats/user/abc123` will return all data for the project named "cats" that also has the user named "abc123".

 **Getting all data for a custom name**
 A GET request to `www.itpcakemix.com/key/need_food/value/YES` will return all data that has a name of "need_food" and a value of "YES".
 Although this is possible, getting data via "user" and "project" is the recommended (and fastest) way to interact with the API.

+All data will be sorted descending by their created date.

+### Options

+The API has several options you can add to the end of the URL:

+**Limiting the number of returned items**
+A GET request with a trailing `?limit=number` will limit the returned items to that specific number.
+E.g. `www.itpcakemix.com/project/cats/user/abc123?limit=5` will return 5 items

 ### What data is on there anyway?